Nova Siri

 Nova Siri is a town and comune in the province of Matera, in the Southern Italian region of Basilicata.
 Nova Siri is close to the site of the ancient Ionian colony of Siris.
 Nova Siri is formed by two small towns: the old, historic Nova Siri Centre ('paese') and the coastal town developed from the 1970s - Nova Siri Station ('Scalo').
 The centre is sited on a hill at 350 m above sea level about 9 km from the sea.

 The main church and the castle are of medieval origin.
 The Monte Pollino National Park is located nearby.

 Nova Siri is a popular holiday and tourist destination, thanks to its sandy coast characterized by coastal dunes.
 Nova Siri is reached via the SS 106 National road and by train.

 The population is around 6,800, with the majority being in the newer, seaside town of Nova Siri Scalo.

 History

 The history of Nova Siri starts during the Byzantine rule of southern Italy, when it was used as a military fortress.
 The old name “Bollita” comes from porcini mushrooms and the current name was replaced on the council’s request to recall its origins as a Greek territory.

 It remained almost deserted after World War I and few people were able to deal with the agricultural work required in the fields.

 Nova Siri experienced a demographics growth in the 1970s.
 Some scenes from the movies Basilicata Coast to Coast by Rocco Papelo and Three Brothers by Francesco Rosi were filmed there.

 Economy

-Economical resources include summer tourism, wine production and local cuisine.
+Economic resources include summer tourism, agriculture - especially soft fruit, wine production and local cuisine.